Choose a type

 Other people are diagnosed with small bowel cancer after being admitted to hospital with more severe symptoms.
 These may include pain caused by a blockage or a tear in the bowel.

 At the hospital, a specialist doctor will examine you and may arrange the following tests:

 A sample of your stool (poo) is tested for blood.

-If it is difficult to get a clear picture of the small bowel, you may have an operation to check for signs of cancer.
+If it is difficult to diagnose small bowel cancer with the endoscopies and scans, you may have an operation to look inside the bowel.